blynkkk/docs/blynk.cloud/security.md

 - All data transfer between server and database is encrypted
 - Database is fully isolated within the private network
 - Database doesn't have access from the internet and available only from the private network
+- Database itself is not encrypted.
+Could be done for the clients on Enterprise plan ($).

 ### Certificates